 1/ Shreveport-Bossier Convention and Tourist Bureau

 Using information from the United States Census Bureau, Stacker found 29 cities and towns across America whose names embody the spirit of Christmas.
 Some towns take the festivities more seriously than others— think Christmas-themed streets, year-round yuletide attractions, and huge holiday markets—while others reflect on the story behind the season.
-Let’s take a virtual sleigh ride as we get to know these uniquely named locations and the different ways they celebrate.
+Let’s take a virtual sleigh ride as we get to know these festively named locations, and the different ways they celebrate.

 2/ Mwanner // Wikimedia